 – Ask a question – “Can you shed some light on X topic?”

-Another protip is to add each recipient’s first name to the subject line.
-This requires a bit of extra effort from you, but can lead to a massive boost in your open rates and responses.
+Another tip is to add each recipient’s first name to the subject line.
+This requires a bit of extra effort on your part, but can lead to a massive boost in your open rates and responses.

-You’ve already shown them the value (Read tip# 3).
-They know you’re going to provide them with exactly the solutions they require.
+You’ve already shown them how you can help them.
 So, it’s better to play it cool and calm.
-You don’t want to bombard them with multiple call-to-actions in your email.
+You don’t want to bombard them with multiple call-to-actions.

 Add your details in the signature

-Cold emailing is one of the oldest practices that’s going to stay with us forever, as long as there are email addresses.
-It’s about time you understand how to optimize your cold email in a way that it grabs the recipients attention and persuades them to take action.
-Hopefully, these 10 tips for cold emailing will get you the response rates you want.
+Cold emailing is one of the oldest online sales practices and it’s going to stay with us as long as email exists.
+We hope you now have a better understanding of how to optimize your cold email to grab people’s attention and persuade them to take action.
+These 10 tips for cold emailing will get you the response rates you want.